chrisdaid/full-landing-page/README.md

 Update 7/30/21:
 - Added contact us form on click in navbar {issues: even if you click on the form, the modal closes & make responsive for mobile}
+- Fixed About Us Paragraph text positioning & made responsive

 What still needs to be added:

 - Sections with CSS Grid displaying services (DONE)
 - About Us section (Partially DONE)
-- contact form right above footer
+- contact form right above footer -> Update: Changed to popup modal
 - ? possibly a shop section/page with gpus (obviously fake)
 - Footer with nonexistent social medias (DONE)